 Previously, information had been added to the pad area in the file header.
-With the PDA file header, a RAM save area, device driver entry table, and icon data are added immediately after the icon images.
+With the PDA file header, device driver entry table, and icon data are added immediately after the icon images.

 This additional information is used for the file list and game selection functions of the PDA.